Mrs. Frazier Gets Her Due

 “Mrs. Frazier is a beloved mother, grandmother to many in our village,” said Brown, who won the honor last year.
 “She’s very respected.
 Even though she’s retired, she continues to do the work.
 She mentors teachers, she mentors students, she mentors me.
 She mentors so many people in the community.”

 Brown singled out a camera-clad staff member from the International Festival of Arts & Ideas who had been walking around the crowd, snapping photos.
-She told the audience that the young woman had been a student at Helene W. Grant Elementary School (it has since been renamed the Dr. Reginald Mayo Early Childhood School) during Frazier’s tenure as principal.
+She told the audience that the young woman had been a student at Helene W. Grant Elementary School (the Goffe Street location since become has since become the site of the Dr. Reginald Mayo Early Childhood School) during Frazier’s tenure as principal.
 That meant she started every day in the classroom singing James Welden Johnson’s “Lift Every Voice and Sing”—the Black national anthem.

 It was only after the student went on to further schooling that she realized how unique that was, Brown said.